marshallmcdonnell/rucio-docker-compose/README.md

 # Rucio docker-compose development setup (cluster + client)

-**WARNING:** not in a working state!!!
-This repo is to reproduce my errors while setting up a docker-compose Rucio setup for development.

 "[Rucio](https://rucio.cern.ch/) is a software framework that provides functionality to organize, manage, and access large volumes of scientific data using customisable policies." -Rucio website (hyperlink in quote)

 Rucio is a data management tool that comes from the high-energy physics community at [CERN](https://home.cern/)